cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-10-05-thunder-tiger-raptor.md

 ## I did the following on my raptor

-– I change the wash out for a metal one (ace)
+– I change the wash-out for a metal one (ace)
 – I change the swash plate for a metal one (not from ace, quick uk)
 – I change the main blade for fiber one (quick uk)
 -> woof and poof still remained